-Patients eligible for the study lack the ability to produce insulin in their pancreas, as shown in a glucose tolerance test by the lack of necessary blood levels of C-peptide, a biomarker of insulin produced by islets as well as severe hypoglycemic events despite the best medical care.
+Patients eligible for the study have long standing T1D, severe hypoglycemic unaware events and uncontrolled diabetes despite the best medical care and also lack the ability to produce insulin in their pancreas, as shown in a glucose tolerance test by the lack of necessary blood levels of C-peptide, a biomarker of insulin produced by islets.
 The trial is designed to enroll seven (7) patients who are implanted with therapeutic Cell Pouches, and small sentinel pouches.
 Following the development of vascularized tissue chambers within the Cell Pouch, enrolled patients are stabilized on immunosuppression and activated on the donor transplant list.
 Upon receipt of a suitable donor pancreas and following isolation of islets, a dose of purified islets under strict release criteria is transplanted into the Cell Pouches.

 A sentinel pouch, also transplanted with islets, is removed at approximately 90 days following transplant for an early assessment of islet function within the Cell Pouch.
 Our US Phase I/II Cell Pouch Clinical Trial study was designed so that subjects are followed for safety, tolerability and efficacy measures for approximately six months post-transplant.
 At that time, a decision is made with regards to the transplant of a further second islet dose with subsequent safety and efficacy follow-up.
-Patients are then followed for approximately one year.
-Thereafter, Dr. Witkowski may follow the patients longer term.
-The primary objective of the study is to demonstrate the safety and tolerability of islet transplantation into the Cell Pouch.
-The secondary objective is to assess efficacy through a series of defined measures.
+Patients are then followed for approximately one year and thereafter may receive a protocol mandated portal vein top-up dose.
+Thereafter, Dr. Witkowski follows the patients longer term.

 We have reported preliminary findings that support the safety, viability, and efficacy of the Cell Pouch System approach for the treatment of diabetic patients with severe hypoglycemia unawareness and the inability to produce their own insulin.
 Following removal of a sentinel device transplanted with islets and independently assessed by a pathologist, healthy abundant islets intimately associated with blood vessels housed in a natural tissue matrix were observed, showing the ability to produce insulin.
-Of significant importance, we observed the following early diabetes improvement indicators: fasting and glucose-stimulated blood levels of C-peptide (a biomarker of insulin produced by cells) and a reduction in the number of hypoglycemic unawareness events, HbA1c, as well as other parameters have been observed in multiple patients, suggesting a normalizing response of the Cell Pouch's therapeutic cells to the body's varied need for insulin production.
+Of significant importance, we have observed the following early diabetes improvement indicators: fasting and glucose-stimulated blood levels of C-peptide (a biomarker of insulin produced by cells) and a reduction in the number of hypoglycemic unawareness events, HbA1c, as well as other parameters have been observed in multiple patients, suggesting a normalizing response of the Cell Pouch's therapeutic cells to the body's varied need for insulin production.